 A few years later we got him his own tablet, reasoning that it would not only keep him from trying to grab our phones all the time, but it would also provide him with some educational opportunities.
 And it did, but we knew we couldn’t let it become a habit.

-Before we let our son have a tablet, we made sure all of the games and apps he had access to were age appropriate (and fit our beliefs as to what we felt was appropriate) and also had a strong educational aspect to them.
-We made sure to place password restrictions on any additional downloads, too, and only download new games as a reward.
+Before we let our son have a tablet, we made sure all of the games and apps he had access to were age-appropriate (and fit our beliefs as to what we felt was appropriate) and also had a strong educational aspect to them.
+We made sure to place password restrictions on any additional downloads, too, and only download new games as a reward to keep our family safe online.

 In the end, the best reward you can offer your kids is time spent together.
 It’s what they want and they look forward to every chance they get with you.
 Incentivize them with things like tablet time and other special treats, but those perks are only second to their favorite reward: time spent together with family.